This story started here.

 "Wait a minute," the younger man said, taking off his horn-rimmed glasses and looking around at the windows.
 "You mean somebody could be out there, with a gun, ready to shoot us?"

 Stephanie shrugged.
 "That's possible, but I don't think it's likely.
-We've all been here for a while, very visible in this well-lighted room, and nobody's shot at any of us yet."
+We've all been here for a while, very visible in this well-lighted room, and nobody's shot at any of us yet.
+And we don't have any reason to think the murderer has a gun in the first place."

 Mr. Randall looked up.
 "I think we should move into the office, the big office."
 He gestured at the ticket counter.
 "It will be safer--"